4amstars/4amstars/README.md

 Lastly, no one needs a code of conduct for a lang.
 Common sense should prevail.
 People seem to get off by control of other people- for example making silly code of conduct for a lang in order to virtue signal.
 Third grade school children benefit from a code of conduct so they can learn to function in society.
 Langs are not a third grade classroom.

-So to recap, Rust is god for today, Zig is powerful, that is why both are found on my repos.
+So to recap, Rust is god for today, Zig is powerful, and Ai makes all the code of my repos.